Kelebrimbor97/ROS-Docker/README.md

 For doing that, navigate to Scripts/Galactic/Projects/Turtlebot3 and simply build the image from the Dockerfile using the following command:

 `docker build -t turtlebot3_galactic .`

+Note: Run this command in a Linux terminal, not inside a Docker container.
+Note: If you install TurtleBot3 using our Docker image as described in Section 4 of these instructions, you can skip Step 4 ('Importing TurtleBot3') in the Project 0 instructions and jump to last command and Launch the turtlebot in Gazebo using:

+`ros2 launch turtlebot3_gazebo empty_world.launch.py`